-239 One limited exception is Section 1-75(c)(1)(H)(i) of the IPA Act, which allows an ARES self-supply a finite quantity of RECs from qualifying renewable energy generating facilities owned by that ARES in exchange for a bill credit for its customers.
+251 One limited exception is Section 1-75(c)(1)(H)(i) of the IPA Act, which allows an ARES self-supply a finite quantity of RECs from qualifying renewable energy generating facilities owned by that ARES in exchange for a bill credit for its customers.
 See Section 3.6 for more information.

 Thus, in the case of common corporate parents, multiple individual accounts from affiliated companies (such as individual retail branch locations from the same company) may be aggregated for purposes of meeting this size threshold, and by extension for purposes of establishing those customer accounts which may benefit from the self-direct program through a reduced RPS charge.
 For an individual retail account to be eligible to be aggregated under a corporate parent's application, the IPA proposes that an individual retail account entity must be a fully owned, integrated operation of the corporate parent or a subsidiary in which the corporate parent holds a controlling interest of more than 50 percent.
-As credits are specific to each individual electric utility, the aggregated demand must be for individual accounts within one of the utilities' service territories and cannot include individual accounts located across more than one utility service territory.
+As credits are bill crediting operates specific to each individual electric utility, the aggregated demand must be for individual accounts within one of the utilities' service territories and cannot include (with bill crediting then awarded by that utility specific to those qualifying customers of that utility), and cannot include aggregating individual accounts located across more than one utility service territory.

 During stakeholder comments, one question that arose was whether multiple affiliated government accounts could be aggregated to meet this retail customer threshold.
 The IPA believes that, for example, the individual government buildings for a given municipality should be understood as featuring the same "corporate parent," but less obvious cases may require judgment once applications are reviewed.
+A certified resolution or affidavit from an appropriate municipal official that identifies the accounts that are controlled by the municipality is acceptable proof of eligibility for the 10,000 kilowatt threshold.
 However, individual customer accounts assembled under an aggregation contract (such as with opt-out municipal aggregation as contemplated under Section 1-92 of the IPA Act) cannot qualify, unless those customers could separately establish a common corporate parent.
+Neither can individual municipal accounts across municipalities joined together by an Intergovernmental Cooperation Agreement, as the character of an intergovernmental agreement between multiple and separate municipalities more closely resembles a contractual relationship than a common corporate parent.

-The IPA also understands that because eligibility for the self-direct program is expressly required to be based on the prior 12 billing periods, a customer lacking eligible billing history (such as a new customer or customers) could not qualify for the self-direct program until at least 12 months of qualifying billing history has been established.
+The IPA also understands that becausealthough eligibility for the self-direct program is expressly required to be based on the prior 12 billing periods, a customer could qualify for the self-direct program through monthly billing demonstrating that this 10,000 kilowatt threshold is met.
+However, a customer lacking eligible billing history (such as a new customer or customers) could not qualify for the self-direct program until at least 12 months of qualifying billing history has been established.
 In practice, this may mean that new customers must wait one additional year for qualification.